MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/isobject-function.md

 ## Example

-This example uses the  **IsObject** function to determine if an identifier represents an object variable. `MyObject` and and `YourObject` are object variables of the same type.
+This example uses the  **IsObject** function to determine if an identifier represents an object variable. `MyObject` and `YourObject` are object variables of the same type.
 They are generic names used for illustration purposes only.

 ```vb